mitranim/wordplay/readme.md

 necromanagement (managing obsolete things) © M

-feetback (feeling it with your feet) © M
+feetback (feeling the ground with your soles) © M

 dickoration © M